WendyPHarris/TechCon2023Assignment/README.md

 ## License

 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this project.
+Feel free to use, modify, and distribute this project. - see the [LICENSE](LICENSE) file for details.